ascxiao/ascxiao/README.md

 ## 🎨 About Me

 **Design-First Thinking**
 Freelance digital illustrator creating modular game assets and character designs.
-Team member on *The Diver* (Pixel Jam alumni).
 I believe great code should look and feel as good as it functions.

 **🤖 Automation Enthusiast**
 I build complex database synchronization and reporting workflows using n8n.
 Love finding creative solutions to repetitive problems.

 **📊 Data Explorer**
-Passionate about uncovering insights in macroeconomic datasets through EDA and creating compelling visualizations that tell a story.
+Passionate about uncovering insights in through EDA and creating compelling visualizations that tell a story.

 **🔗 Bridging the Gap**
 Whether it's connecting design with development, or automating tedious workflows, I'm drawn to projects that harmonize different disciplines.